bishwassagar/bishwassagar/README.md

 # ./whoami <img src="https://media.giphy.com/media/quEsMOrr3hmQ8/giphy.gif" width="30px">
 ## *Hi, This is **Bishwas**.* 👋 😄
-### I'm an IT enthusiast who loves what he does.
-I love to solve code challenges and break stuffs 🤣.
+### I'm an IT enthusiast who loves what he does and break stuffs 🤣.

 ### 🌱 What I am studying :